-EVENT Date 10 21 00 Local Time 1530 Injuries?
-Y N Damage Y N Mo Day Year 24 Hour Clock Circle Circle Circle Circle Location Carlos Avery Fire State MN Airport, City, Lat/Long, or Fire Name Fire Name Kate MN MISSION Type Air Attack Procurement CWN Pax, Cargo, Recon, Sling, Long line, Rappel, etc. Contract, CWN, Rental, Fleet, Cooperator, etc. Number of Persons On board 2 Special Use?
+EVENT Location Carlos Avery Fire State MN Airport, City, Lat/Long, or Fire Name State MN MISSION Type Air Attack Procurement CWN Pax, Cargo, Recon, Sling, Long line, Rappel, etc. Contract, CWN, Rental, Fleet, Cooperator, etc. Number of Persons On board 2 Special Use?
 Y N Hazardous Materials Onboard?
-Y N Circle Circle Departure Point ANE Destination V V V AIRCRAFT N # 111AR Manufacturer Beechcraft Model65 Owner/Operator Bemidji Aviation Pilot Breuer NARRATI VE: Please provide a brief explanation of the event. numerous ng air attack over the Carlos Avery Fire on Sunday, October 22, our TFR airspace was violated by intruders on occasions, most of the violations occurred from 1400 local time to the time we left (because we felt safety was sed) about 1535.
-Listed belo w is the approximate chronological order of events: 1450 - 151 1518 1530 0 White float plane enters airspace and flies all over in the airspace, we follow him to landing on lake, round personnel to talk to him We feel it would keep TFR airspace violations down if the TFR was better disseminated, possible actions follow: Fax TFR to all airports within 100 NM with instructions to post Involve news media in TFR dissemination es: Good call shutting down operations!
+Y N Circle Circle Departure Point ANE Destination V N AIRCRAFT N # 111ARManufacturerBeechcraftModel 65Owner/OperatorBemidji AviationPilotBreuer NARRATI VE: Please provide a brief explanation of the event. numerous ng air attack over the Carlos Avery Fire on Sunday, October 22, our TFR airspace was violated by intruders on occasions, most of the violations occurred from 1400 local time to the time we left (because we felt safety was sed) about 1535.
+Listed belo ow is the approximate chronological order of events: 1400 - 142 0 Several intruders a fair distance away from us 1424 - 145 0 White float plane enters airspace and flies all over in the airspace, we follow him to landing on lake, called in g round personnel to talk to him 1450 - 151 1518 Yellow Piper Cub enters airspace south to north 1,800' msl, tail #NC21478 1530 White Cessna 172 or 182 flies right over the top of us 200' - 300' higher than us (at this time we decided to cease air operations)

+We feel it would keep TFR airspace violations down if the TFR was better disseminated, possible actions follow:

+- 1) Fax TFR to all airports within 100 NM with instructions to post - 2) Involve news media in TFR dissemination

+FWOS notes: Good call shutting down operations!
 This is another reminder that a TFR does not ensure clear airspace.
-AVOID!!
+SEE AND AVOID!!
 Follow up is underway with the F.A.A.
-This form is used to report any condition, observance, act, maintenance problem, or circumstance which has potential to cause an aviation